gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 - `SBF_SBSS_RESTRICTED_USER_SERVICE` - the name of the service containing restricted user credentials (SBSS on PostgreSQL case), see [Credentials provider service](#credentials-provider-service)
 - `SBF_UAA_TIMEOUT` - timeout in milliseconds for requests to XSUAA, default is 20 seconds.
 - `SBF_SECURE_OUTGOING_CONNECTIONS` - if set to false `false`, unencrypted outgoing connections will be allowed, see [Secure outgoing connections](#secure-outgoing-connections)
 - `SBF_SECURE_INCOMING_CONNECTIONS` - if set to true `true`, a [secured connection](#mtls-authentication) is established and the custom hook [verifyClientCertificate](#verifyclientcertificateparams-callback) is called .
-For the automatic verification of the Service Manager certificate, you also have to configure the `SBF_SERVICE_MANAGER_TENANT_ID` environment variable.
+For the automatic verification of the Service Manager certificate, you also have to configure the `SBF_SERVICE_MANAGER_CERTIFICATE_SUBJECT` environment variable.
-- `SBF_SERVICE_MANAGER_TENANT_ID` - the Service Manager tenant ID.
+- `SBF_SERVICE_MANAGER_CERTIFICATE_SUBJECT` - the Service Manager client certificate's subject.
 This variable has to be configured so that the Service Manager [client certificate](#out-of-the-box-mtls) is verified.
 Also, set `SBF_SECURE_INCOMING_CONNECTIONS` to true.
-You can retrieve the Service Manager tenant ID at `https://service-manager.cfapps.<landscape domain>/v1/info` from `the service_manager_tenant_id` field.
+You can retrieve the Service Manager certificate's subject at `https://service-manager.cfapps.<landscape domain>/v1/info` from the `service_manager_certificate_subject` field.
 The URL changes depending on your landscape domains.
 For example, https://service-manager.cfapps.eu10.hana.ondemand.com/v1/info.
 - `SBF_ENABLE_AUDITLOG` - if `false` disable audit logging, otherwise it is enabled.
 - `SBF_TENANT_ID` - Mandatory if the broker application is running on Cloud Foundry and audit logging is *enabled*.
 - `PORT` - the port on which the service broker will listen for requests, default is 8080.